Strengthening Global Export Control System

 We conduct annual internal audit on all departments involved in export.
 Then, measures for improvement which was requested during audit are discussed with departments audited for one to three months after audit to correct nonconformities at an early stage.
 The next year's audit conducts follow-up to check if such measures are carried out on a continuous basis.
 It also checks for missing items and inadvertent errors such as in administration procedures in the entire process.
 In addition, domestic and overseas group companies are audited according to an annual plan to strengthen global export control system.

 Since FY2012, we have started field audit of overseas group companies jointly with in-house lawyers of a U.S. group company specialized in U.S. laws.
-In FY2015, export control staffs from Japan and the U.S. companies conducted audit on group companies located in the Germany, Republic of Singapore. and the China to reinforce the export control system.

 Providing export control educations

 To raise employees' awareness about compliance, we provide training sessions for employees.
 We put some thought in training materials to make them easy to understand for employees.
 Furthermore, we provide mandate training for employees who will be assigned to overseas companies to raise their awareness of their leadership role in administrating export control in a region where they will work in order to "enhance a global export control system."

 Developing export control specialists